awmckinley/config/modules/game.steam/README.md

-# Steam
+# Gaming Platform Tools

-Steam is the ultimate destination for playing, discussing, and creating games.
+Digital distribution platform for gaming with remote play and network gaming capabilities.